-In ancient Roman mythology, Jupiter was the chief of the pantheon of the gods, as well as a protector of the Roman state and a god of the sky.
+Jupiter is the Roman god of the Sky.
+He was also the chief of the pantheon of the gods, as well as a protector of the Roman state.
 His name is derived from the Greek root word diu, meaning “bright.”
-Another name, Lucetius, means “light bringer.”
-His is at times given the title dies pater, meaning “shining father.”
+Jupiter’s equivalent in Greek mythology is Zeus.
+Like Zeus, Jupiter was believed to reside at Mount Olympus in Greece.

 Jupiter was worshiped on hilltops throughout Italy, the seat of the Roman Empire.
 Even before Rome came to power as an empire, Jupiter Latiaris was worshiped on the hills south of Rome, then part of a coalition of twelve cities.
 Oaths were sworn outdoors on the hills, under the oversight of Jupiter.
 Rome itself was situated on the Capitoline Hill, home to the temple shared as a triad, or trinity, by Jupiter, Minerva, and Juno.
 There, worship involved a sacred oak tree and the lapides silices, flint stones used ceremonially by the priests who both declared war and signed treaties.
 These priests also officiated marriage ceremonies.

 Like his Greek counterpart, Zeus, Jupiter was associated with the lightning bolt.
 Jupiter Elicius was often solicited by worshipers to bring rains in seasons of drought, and areas struck by lightning were hemmed in with a circular wall, considered the claimed property of Jupiter Fulgar and not to be profaned.
 These areas were purified with the sacrifice of an onion, a human hair, and fish.